Philosophy MA

 Scholarships

-The University offers a range of Postgraduate funding opportunities to help support you during your time studying with us.
+The University offers a range of postgraduate funding opportunities to help support you during your time studying with us.

-Across our Faculty, we also have a number of generous awards and scholarships.
+Across our faculty, we also have a number of generous awards and scholarships.

 Course details

-Two core modules will introduce you to innovative methods and ways of doing philosophy as well as landmark ideas, debates, and texts in contemporary philosophy and its history.
 You’ll be taught how to use experimental and formal methods to approach philosophical problems and have the opportunity to use these approaches in independent and collaborative work shedding new light on philosophical and practical problems.

 You’ll improve your skills in research and critical thinking through exploring contemporary issues in areas such as metaphysics, epistemology, philosophy of mind, philosophy of language, and ethics.
 From this foundation, you’ll build specialist knowledge in either practical or theoretical philosophy.

-You’ll also have the opportunity to deepen your interests through your choice of optional modules.
-Optional modules allow you to develop your own independent project, or study topics in different areas of philosophy, such as feminist philosophy, aesthetics, or philosophy of logic.
 You’ll continue to specialise when you complete your dissertation – an independent research project on a topic of your choice that allows you to showcase the skills and knowledge you’ve gained.
 You can also choose to extend your dissertation if you want to go into even more depth.

 As a postgraduate student with us, you’ll be a part of the vibrant research culture at Leeds.
 Our School has research clusters in several areas including: